Editor's note: Discontinued. View the current models.

 The top-mounted controls of the Escort Passport 9500ix are backlit, making them easy to find at night.
 On the side of the case a USB port allows updates of the Defender red light camera database.

 Considering its age, the 9500ix turned in reasonably good performance against X-band radar.
 But it lagged well behind the competition on the critical Ka band favored by state troopers.

-Once the flagship Escort model, the Passport 9500ix is remembered fondly.
-But it's clearly been surpassed in performance by some newer offerings, particularly the newcomers from Radenso.
+Once the flagship Escort model, the Passport 9500ix has clearly been surpassed in performance by more recent designs, particularly some newcomers from Radenso and Uniden.